Warner Brothers lavished no less than $15 million on this overblown, overstuffed version of the successful Lerner and Loewe Broadway musical.

 Richard Harris, Vanessa Redgrave and Franco Nero form the Round Table ménage a trois as King Arthur, Guinevere and Lancelot.
 They are supported by David Hemmings as Mordred, Lawrence Naismith as Merlin and Lionel Jeffries as King Pellinore.

 Developing a sudden passion for justice, Arthur sets up a Round Table and advertises for knights with thousands of written manuscripts scattered out of towers and from horseback all across the land.
-Since the printing press did not arrive in Britain for another millennium, Arthur’s monks must have been slaving round the clock to illuminate all of those.
+Since the printing press did not arrive in Britain for another millennium, Arthur’s monks must have been slaving around the clock to illuminate all of those.

 As the manuscripts are strewn across the land, the illiterate and uneducated sixth-century peasants toiling in the fields pick them up . . . and give them a good read!